@lnp2pBot

 If the order has not been taken, use the command /cancel

-The ID or identification number of your order appears just below the message of acceptance and publication of the same, and it is even indicated to you as an option to cancel it.
+The ID or identification number of your order appears just below the message of acceptance and publication, and it is even indicated to you as an option to cancel it.

 If the order has been taken, you must initiate a cooperative cancellation.